 Controlling LEGO Wedo Motor with Python GUI App in Linux

-LEGO Wedo 2.0 is a good start for learning robotics.
-I created a simple GUI app controlling the LEGO motor using Python.
-In this article, I will share my experience in how to select the development environment and how to build the Python app.
+LEGO Wedo 2.0 is a fantastic starting point for learning robotics.
+I developed a simple GUI application to control the LEGO motor using Python, and in this article, I’ll share my journey of selecting the development environment and building the Python app.

 Learning Resources

-When I searched for `LEGO Wedo Python’ in Google, I found two informative articles: Controlling a WeDo 2.0 motor and WeDo 2.0 – reverse engineering.
-Both of them mentioned pygattlib, which is a Python library (Linux only) to use the GATT Protocol for BLE (Bluetooth Low Energy) devices.
-The smart hub included in LEGO Wedo 2.0 is a BLE device.
+During my initial research, I came across two helpful articles: Controlling a WeDo 2.0 motor and WeDo 2.0 – reverse engineering.
+Both articles highlight pygattlib, a Python library for interfacing with BLE (Bluetooth Low Energy) devices on Linux.
+The LEGO Wedo 2.0 Smart Hub is a BLE device, making this library essential for the project.

-Before writing code, we can use hcitool and gatttool to scan the Bluetooth device and test the connection.
+Before diving into coding, you can use command-line tools like hcitool and gatttool to scan for Bluetooth devices and test connections.

 sudo hcitool -i hci0 lescan